Coaching Guidelines

 • Each player should be rotated through each position on the field.
 It is more important to experience different positions than to win games

-• Catchers: Have a parent/coach backup their own catcher to keep the game moving.
+• Have a coach backup the catcher to keep the game moving.
 (This is important!)

-• Catchers must wear shin pads, helmet with mask, neck guard & chest protector.
-This equipment will not be provided in your equipment bag, but is available from one of the sheds, should you have one or more players interested in playing the position
+• Catchers must wear leg guards, helmet with mask, neck guard & chest protector.
+This equipment should be provided in your equipment bag.
+Ask the coordinator if you don't have any

 • Try to dress your catcher before reaching the end of your line up to speed up the game.
 Have him bat earlier in the lineup to give him more time